 The western descent is tough and long.
 Sugarloaf is a lot of mountain; an awesome lot.

 For Full Details Read: Hike Sugarloaf from Roaring Kill, Clockwise

 The trail from Mink Hollow is the shortest route to Plateau’s summit.
 The ascent from the col is relentless but the lookouts on either end of Plateau’s ridge are sensational.

 The trek across Plateau’s 2¼ mile ridge is beloved to many a Catskills hiker.
 The view from Orchard Point on the western end is a classic resting point, before the steep descent to Stony Clove Notch.

 Stony Clove Notch

 If you’ve made it this far, you’ve already achieved a bunch.
-Completing the Eastern half of the Devil’s Path as a thru-hike is a major achievement.
+Completing the Eastern Devil’s Path as a thru-hike is a major achievement.

 Stony Clove Notch is a great resupply staging area — and also a great bail-out point.

 The remainder of the Path is (relatively) easier, and is mostly, now, a test of your stamina.